Middleware

 ]);

-Middleware Constructor Parameters
+Middleware Constructor Parameter Passing

-For example, you can also configure the config/middleware.php
+For example, the configuration in config/middleware.php

-as follows:
+can also be as follows:

 return [